samoyi/note/Languages/JavaScript/Knowledge Structure/Ajax、Comet and Cross-Origin/Alternate Cross-Domain Techniques.md

 A reference to another window; such a reference may be obtained, for example, using the `contentWindow` property of an `iframe` element, the object returned by `window.open`, or by named or numeric index on `Window.frames`, if you're trying to start the communication from iframe to parent window then `parent` is also a valid reference

 * #### message
 Data to be sent to the other window.
 The data is serialized using the structured clone algorithm.
-This means you can pass a broad variety of data objects safely to the destination window without having to serialize them yourself.
+This means you can pass a broad variety of data objects safely to the destination window without having to serialize them yourself.(Prior to Gecko 6.0, the message parameter must be a string. )

 * #### targetOrigin
   1. A string that specifies the expected origin of the destination window.
 2. Include the protocol, hostname, and (optionally) the port portions of a URL (you can pass a complete URL, but anything other than the protocol, host, and port will be ignored).
 If you want to specify the same origin as the current window, you can simply use `/`.